 Education and editorial work

 After attending Interlochen Arts Academy, I earned my BA from Middlebury College and my MFA from the University of Wisconsin-Madison.
 There, I was the founding editor-in-chief of Devil’s Lake and received the David and Jean Milofsky Prize in Creative Writing.
-I’ve also received a Distinguished Graduate Student Fellowship, a Distinguished Dissertator Fellowship, and a Chancellor’s Fellowship from the University of Wisconsin-Milwaukee, where I’m a doctoral candidate in English literature.
+I’ve also received a Distinguished Graduate Student Fellowship, a Distinguished Dissertator Fellowship, and a Chancellor’s Fellowship from the University of Wisconsin-Milwaukee, where I received my PhD in English literature.